Essential Magnetohydrodynamics for Astrophysics: Magnetic helicity and reconnection

-This is illustrated with the example sketched in Fig.\,\ref{helicr}, a variation on the inverse sequence in Fig.\,\ref{helic}.
+This is illustrated with the example sketched in Fig.\,\ref{helicr}, a variation on the inverse of the sequence of Fig.\,\ref{helic}.
 It shows a simplified view of events that can happen on the surfaces of magnetically active stars like the Sun, or strongly magnetic neutron stars (magnetars).
-A section of a twisted magnetic flux bundle initially buried below the surface rises through the surface (by magnetic buoyancy for example, cf.\ {\ctl section \ref{buoy}}).
+A section of a twisted magnetic flux bundle initially buried below the surface rises through the surface (by magnetic buoyancy for example, cf.\ {section \ref{buoy}}).
 Only the erupting segment interests us, but it has open ends.
 In order to measure the changes in helicity in this sequence, we attach a fictitious bundle of field lines to it (a `spectator field', dashed lines in the figure) so as to complete the segment into a loop.
 This configuration can then be embedded in a volume where helicity is defined uniquely.

 The low density environment of the atmosphere of the star does not support twist to the same degree as the high-density interior.
 The field reduces twist by exchanging it for a loop in its path.
 Helicity is conserved in this step.
 By reconnection at the point where the path touches itself (middle panel) a loop of field disconnects, and is ejected from the atmosphere by the pressure gradient in the surrounding magnetic field (see {\cpr problem \ref{diamag}}).
 The magnetic bundle is now contained below the surface as before, but is untwisted, and the helicity of the configuration has decreased by the equivalent of one turn of twist.
+The helicity has disappeared already at the moment of reconnection, and nothing helical has left the star.